data-provider/core/docs/sources/api.md

 * size `sources.size` - Getter returning current size of mercury sources group.
 * elements `group.elements` - Getter returning an `<Array>` containing all mercury sources in the group.
-* getBytags `group.getByTags(tags)`
-	* Alias - `getByTag`
-	* Arguments
-		* tags - `<String> or <Array of Strings>` Tags to filter group of sources by.
-If an array is provided, will act as an `||` operator (will return sources containing "tag 1", or "tag 2", or "tag 3", etc.)
-	* Returns
-		* A "sources group", containing methods described below.
-Will return "sources" containing any of the tags provided as arguments.
 * clean `group.clean()` - Dispatches clean method of all mercury sources in the group.
 	* Returns
 		* same "sources group", for chainability purposes.